 HBJ lost $27.7 million on sales of $331.3 million in the quarter ended March 31.

-However, Margaret Mary McQuillan, a spokeswoman for HBJ, said later that the cancellation of the meeting meant there was no official vote cast on the share authorization proposal.
+However, HBJ spokeswoman Margaret Mary McQuillan said the cancellation of the meeting meant there was no official vote cast on the share authorization proposal.

-Some shareholders were angered by the abrupt cancellation of the meeting.
+Some shareholders were angered by the abrupt cancellation.

-″We didn’t get a chance to ask any questions or anything,″ said one, Howard Goldsmith. ″They had the proxies.
+″We didn’t get a chance to ask any questions or anything,″ said shareholder Howard Goldsmith. ″They had the proxies.
 They had what they wanted.″

 Maxwell said the offer was contingent upon no new shares being issued.

-Securities analysts had said the shareholders’ vote on authorizing new shares was unlikely to have much impact on the proposed takeover.
+Securities analysts said the shareholders’ vote on authorizing new shares was unlikely to have much impact.

 ″Maxwell will ignore it, even if the measure passes,″ said J. Kendrick Noble, an analyst at PaineWebber Group in New York. ″I think this company will be acquired.″

-Maxwell has said he is eager to meet with Jovanovich ″to discuss the price,″ but the HBJ chairman has not responded to the request.
+Maxwell has said he is anxious to meet with Jovanovich ″to discuss the price,″ but the HBJ chairman has not responded.